-- 1 Access the Sentinel Control Center.
-For more information, see "Sentinel Control Center" on page 21. - 2 Launch the Integrator Manager: - If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Integrator Manager or click the icon in the toolbar. - If the Configuration menu is enabled, click the Configuration menu > Integrator Manager or click the ii icon in the toolbar. - 3 Select snmp in the Integrators column, then click the Server Configuration tab. - 4 Use the following information to configure the SNMP server:
+- 1 Access the Sentinel Control Center. - 2 Launch the Integrator Manager: - If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Integrator Manager or click the icon in the toolbar. - If the Configuration menu is enabled, click the Configuration menu > Integrator Manager or click the i icon in the toolbar. - 3 Select snmp in the Integrators column, then click the Server Configuration tab. - 4 Use the following information to configure the SNMP server: